 We are not certified financial professionals, and nothing we discuss is intended as professional advice or guidance.
 For more information please read our Disclaimer.

-We’re just regular people, who love to talk about personal finance, and all things money.
-We love spreadsheets and crunching numbers, and we love talking about money with other people.
-We used to be very active mentors during our careers, and now that we are retired we want to to keep offering ourselves as mentors and coaches to other people.
-We want to keep learning about personal finance ourselves.
-We also want to share our ideas about handling debt, investing, and managing money for other people to consider.
+We love spreadsheets and crunching numbers.
+We love talking about money with other people and enjoy sharing ideas about handling debt, investing, and managing money for others to consider.
+We used to be very active mentors during our careers and now that we’re retired we want to to keep offering ourselves as mentors and coaches and friends to other people.
+And we’re also determined to keep learning from others as well.

 Our parents didn’t talk to us about saving and investing when we were kids.
 As a couple we set financial goals for ourselves and accomplished them together.
-If you’re like Alison, talking about money might remind you that many people and whole families think talking about money is taboo.
-If you’re like Ali, talking about money might remind you of money shame around being on welfare or having student loan debt.
-Secrets and shame are both counterproductive to financial independence and they contribute to limiting beliefs in personal finance.
+If you’re like Alison, talking about money might remind you that many families think talking about money is taboo.
+If you’re like Ali, talking about money might remind you that many people struggle with money shame and emotional money baggage.
+Secrets and shame are counterproductive and contribute to limiting beliefs in personal finance.
+It’s ok to talk about money!

-In 2014 when we first heard about the FIRE movement, we had a hard time finding very many people among the highlighted voices that we could relate to.
-We were looking for women, people of color, and LGBT+ people to inspire us.
+In 2014 when we first heard about the FIRE movement we looked for women, people of color, and LGBT+ people to inspire us.
+And we had a hard time finding very many people among the highlighted voices that we could relate to, but we did find a few friends and mentors.
 The FIRE movement has grown exponentially since then and today there are many diverse voices within the FIRE community.
 We are proud to be among those voices.